Go directly to product information

 Usage

-Something strange is happening with Szechuan pepper.
+There is something strange that happens with Szechuan pepper.

-Szechuan pepper is one of the ingredients of five-spice powder (wǔxiāng fěn).
+Sichuan pepper is one of the ingredients of five-spice powder (wǔxiāng fěn).

 Features: